Gideon Welles: Secretary of the Navy

 Welles' strong support of Abraham Lincoln in the 1860 presidential election made him the logical candidate from New England for Lincoln's cabinet.
 In March 1861, Lincoln named Welles his Secretary of the Navy.

 Welles found the Naval Department in disarray, with Southern officers resigning en masse.
 His first major action was to dispatch the Navy's most powerful warship, the USS Powhatan, to relieve Fort Sumter on Lincoln's instructions.
 Unfortunately, Secretary of State Seward had just ordered the Powhatan to Fort Pickens, Florida on his own authority, ruining whatever chance Major Robert Anderson had of withstanding the assault.
 Several weeks later, when Seward argued for a blockade of Southern ports, Welles argued vociferously against the action but was eventually overruled by Lincoln.
 Despite his misgivings, Welles' efforts to rebuild the Navy and implement the blockade proved extraordinarily effective.
 From 76 ships and 7,600 sailors in 1861, the Navy expanded almost tenfold by 1865.
 His implementation of the Naval portion of the Anaconda Plan strongly weakened the Confederacy's ability to finance the war by limiting the cotton trade, and while never completely effective in sealing off all 3,500 miles of Southern coastline, it was a major contribution towards Northern victory.
 Lincoln nicknamed Welles his "Neptune."

-At the start of the war, David Dixon Porter wrote Welles that "the present allowance of crews ... is for peace establishment and is not suited at all to times of war."
-On another occasion, Porter told Welles that his own vessel lacked coal and that small steamers of shallow draft were required to make the blockade effective.
-From Mobile to the Mississippi River, numerous inlets allowed small Confederate craft to slip through the Federal blockade.

-Despite his successes, Welles was never at ease in the Cabinet.
-His anti-English sentiments caused him to clash with Seward, and Welles's conservative stances led to arguments with Treasury Secretary Salmon P. Chase and War Secretary Edwin M. Stanton.